mxagar/diffusion-examples/ddpm/blog_post.md

 If we fit the model to a dataset of car images, we will be able to generate random car images.
 But what if we would like to control the type of cars we would like to obtain, for instance, *red sports cars*?
 That can be achieved with **conditioning**.

 The most common **conditioning** is done with *text*: we provide a prompt/description of the image we want to obtain.
 As a first step, that text is converted into an embedding vector using a text encoder trained previously with both images and their descriptions (e.g., [CLIP (Radford et al., 2021)](https://arxiv.org/abs/2103.00020)).
-Then, the resulting vector is provided to the *UNet* at several stages:
+Then, the resulting vector is provided to the *U-Net* at several stages:

-- During *training*, we inject the embedding vector in different layers of the *UNet* using cross attention, reinforcing the the conditioning.
+- During *training*, we inject the embedding vector in different layers of the *U-Net* using cross attention, reinforcing the the conditioning.
 Additionally, we remove the text conditioning in some random steps so that the model learns unconditional generation.
-- During *inference*, the *UNet* produces the noise map $\epsilon$ with and without text conditioning: $\epsilon_{\textrm{cond}}, \epsilon_{\textrm{uncond}}$.
+- During *inference*, the *U-Net* produces the noise map $\epsilon$ with and without text conditioning: $\epsilon_{\textrm{cond}}, \epsilon_{\textrm{uncond}}$.
 The difference added by the conditioned noise map is aplified (by a factor $\lambda$) to push the final in the direction of conditioning; mathematically, considering $\epsilon$ is a vector/tensor, this is expressed (and implemented) as follows:

   $\epsilon_{\textrm{final}} = \epsilon_{\textrm{uncond}} + \lambda *(\epsilon_{\textrm{cond}} - \epsilon_{\textrm{uncond}})$